-“The stories and poems in this book reflect in memory and imagination my life in two southern California children’s homes, from age seven to ten.
-God was my messenger of hope and faith that someday I could live in a happier place.
+“The stories and poems in this book reflect in memory and imagination my childhood in two southern California children’s homes, from age seven to ten.
+God was my messenger of faith that someday I could live in a happier place.
 My prayers were unexpectedly answered when I moved from Vista Del Mar Jewish Children’s Home to the David and Margaret Methodist Home.
 I soon met Rabbi Michael and Ruth Robinson and their two children, and moved across the country with them to Croton-on-Hudson, New York.
 There, I began to write poetry.
-Years later, I became a devotee of Meher Baba and learned of His historical visits to my village in 1931 and 1932.” –Sharon Lia Robinson, Introduction, Afterword and Notes
+Years later, I became a devotee of Meher Baba and learned of His historical visits to my village in 1931 and 1932.” – Sharon Lia Robinson, Introduction, Afterword and Notes

-Please click the front cover to download and to read The Inner Daughter, a sequence of six poems for performance and libretto.
+Please click the front cover to download and read The Inner Daughter, a sequence of six poems for performance and libretto.

 This experimental performance piece encompasses poetry, dance, music, theatre and visual art.
 Experimenting with various ways to present the poetry for performance, I believe the most important thing I have learned as an artist is to follow my heart.

 My poetry book, Wayward Star, Devotional Poems by Sharon Lia Robinson is available through Sheriar Books.

 This collection includes poems evoking both the Catholic and Jewish traditions with my faith in Meher Baba, the Ancient One.

 Here is an excerpt from my poem “His Holy Will” on page 33 in the book.

 be bold be meek